Customer loyalty is fast becoming the Holy Grail in business.

 This way, when a customer contacts your support team, you can easily find their email without having to tell them “it’s lost”.

-2. You can automate, measure and report on your customer service efforts
+2. Automate, measure and report on your customer service efforts

-If you rely on an “old-fashioned” spreadsheet to track customer issues and responses, what do you do when your CEO or Managing Director asks for reports on how your customer service department is performing?
+If you rely on an old-fashioned spreadsheet to track customer issues and responses, what do you do when a colleague asks for reports on how your customer service department is performing?